US/DS Light Blinking: Causes and Fixes

 2. Loose Cables

-Like any electronic or electric device, modems and routers rely on secure physical connections to function.
+Like any electronic device, modems and gateways rely on secure physical connections to function.

 If power cords or data cables like coaxial or Ethernet become slightly loose from vibrations or accidental bumps, it can create enough instability for US/DS lights to blink.
-This is easily remedied by firmly reseating all connectors.
+Firmly reseat all connectors at the modem/gateway and wall jack.

 3. Faulty Cables and Hardware